harplife/zettelkasten/chemistry/alchemy/The_Holocene_Alchemist.md

 #todo consider learning [Universal Phonetic Alphabet](https://www.omniglot.com/conscripts/upa.htm) (by Jakub Marian).

 #todo you need to learn [IPA](https://jakubmarian.com/international-phonetic-alphabet-ipa-for-english-vowels/) first in order to use UPA.
 This [interactive IPA chart](https://www.ipachart.com/) should help.
+Also, use [toPhonetics](https://tophonetics.com/) to convert Enligsh to IPA.

 ---
 (UPA)